Cortain: Aspremont

+In the Chanson d'Aspremont, Ogier encounters the main villain of the fist half of the work, Aumon[t]; Ogier with his Cortain (4678) exchanges mighty blows with Aumont who was then the possessor of Durendal.
+It is stated that the two killed each others horses, (Note: Malcolm Cameron Lyons (1995) citing Brandin, p.
+151 v.
+3641 [recté 4690] cf. 8916.) or nearly did so.
+In the actual text, Cortain strikes the opponent's helm, then cuts off the coif so that "leather and blood" fell, but the blow missed Aumont's face, slicing thorough the saddle (or rather arçon, saddlebow (Note: Note that while Newth's translates Ogier's attack on the arçon as "through his saddle", in the next laisse, Aumont delivers the blow to the arçon is "through the saddle-front" (v.
+4712).)) then the sword struck the horse, through the thigh (or rather cuisse, thigh armour) to the shoulder, so that the "stallion falls".
+(Note: The horse is supposedly Veillantif ("Wideawake") later seized by Roland, and cannot be dying here.)
+Aumont then insultingly praises Ogier's sword, that if it were only longer it might be deemed equal to his Durendal (4965), and admitting its wielder was a force to be reckoned with.
+Aumont then praises Ogier for having unhorsed him, and goes on to slice Ogier's horse "through the saddle-front" and on the neck.

 Post-13th century

 The sword recurs in the later poems in the decasyllabic (c.
 1310) and Alexandrine (c.
 1335) versions, and the 15th century prose romance of Ogier, e.g., the scenes of Karaheu (Caraheu) using it in single combat with Ogier.
 The prose redactor retained the episode of an angel (though he was an anonymous "ung ange de paradis", not specifically St. Michael) who "holds back the stroke of Ogier's sword and took the sword by the point (retint le coup de l'espee d'Ogier et print l'espee par la pointe)" to stop Ogier from killing Charlot with the sword Courtain.
 Later printed editions have further altered this to stating (in chapter summary) that the angel held back Ogier's arm.